Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Preliminaries on variable exponent Lebesgue spaces

-In general, the following result gives a more intuitive interpretation of the important role played by duality mappings in the definition of minimization schemes. \begin{theorem} [(Asplund) \cite{Cioranescu1990}] Let $\mathcal{X}$ a Banach space and $r>1$.
-The duality map $\JrX$ is the subdifferential of the convex functional $h:\mathcal{X} \longrightarrow \mathbb R$ defined as $h(x)=\frac{1}{r}\|x\|_\mathcal{X}^r$, that is
+In general, the following result gives a more intuitive interpretation of the important role played by duality mappings in the definition of minimization schemes. \begin{theorem} [(Asplund) \cite{Cioranescu1990}] Let $\mathcal{X}$ be a Banach space, and let $r>1$.
+The $r$-duality map $\JrX$ is the subdifferential of the convex functional $h:\mathcal{X} \longrightarrow \mathbb R$, $h(x)=\frac{1}{r}\|x\|_\mathcal{X}^r$:

 \end{theorem} Thanks to this Theorem, the duality maps are thus monotone operators.